WinVector/wrapr/extras/wraprNotations.md

 Take Away
 =========

 `wrapr` supplies some powerful and convenient `R` notations.
-In particular the "mixed case convention" `wrapr::let()` mappings should be very much worth incorporating into your coding practice.
-I hope you can incorporate `wrapr` into your work, and please do check out some of our additional training materials.

 -   `:=` is a powerful convenience function.
 -   `wrapr::qae()` can convert many "value oriented" (or standard evaluation) interfaces into "name capturing" (or non-standard evaluation) interfaces, making them slightly more concise (for example please see [`seplyr::mutate_se()`](https://winvector.github.io/seplyr/reference/mutate_se.html)).
 -   `wrapr::let()` can convert many non-standard evaluation interfaces back into value oriented interfaces, making them easier to program over.

+In particular the "mixed case convention" `wrapr::let()` mappings are very much worth incorporating into your coding practice.
+I hope you can incorporate `wrapr` into your work, and please do check out some of our additional training materials.